-- We endeavor to actively provide the directors with information helpful for effectively fulfilling their roles and duties. - The outside directors of Olympus may, whenever deemed necessary or appropriate, request an explanation or report from internal directors, executive officers or employees, or request the submission of internal materials. - We are working to stimulate discussions at the Board of Directors, providing outside directors with explanation of agendas in advance and setting opportunities for debate about corporate strategy, as necessary. - So that the Nominating Committee, Compensation Committee, Audit Committee and any other committees can execute their duties appropriately, we shall set up an office for each committee.
-The offices shall be staffed with suitable personnel, etc.
+- 1) We endeavor to actively provide the directors with information helpful for effectively fulfilling their roles and duties. - 2) The outside directors of Olympus may, whenever deemed necessary or appropriate, request an explanation or report from internal directors, executive officers or employees, or request the submission of internal materials. - 3) We are working to stimulate discussions at the Board of Directors, providing outside directors with explanation of agendas in advance and setting opportunities for debate about corporate strategy, as necessary. - 4) We establish at the Board of Directors and each Committee a secretariat with appropriate personnel to enable the Board of Directors and each director, the Nominating, Compensation, and Audit Committees and their respective members to properly execute their duties.